AICUP2023-Hybrid/Agent/README.md

 Our implementation also accounts for specific corner cases that broaden the scoring system.
 These cases include scenarios where no attacks were successful, resulting in a lack of the +3 troop bonus for successful attacks.
 Additionally, it addresses situations where there's no intention to attack other nodes, and the focus is solely on deploying troops to a particular node.

 # Two Strategic Attack
 If there's a possibility to win by capturing two strategic nodes, this strategy is implemented.
-It systematically evaluates all feasible paths for capturing these two nodes and selects the one with the highest likelihood of success.
+It systematically evaluates all feasible attack plans with at most one branch point for capturing these two nodes and selects the one with the highest likelihood of success.
+By an attack with one branch point, we mean a forest where only one node has 3 neighbors, which is the split point.

 # ThreePlus Attack